Flexible Spending Accounts

 How do I enroll?

 We make it very easy for you to save by offering payroll deductions.
-If you are enrolling as a new employee or during open enrollment, please complete this form
+If you are enrolling as a new employee, enroll during benefit selection of the On-Boarding Process.
+Or if you are a continuing employee, sign up during open enrollment.

 How do I get reimbursed from my account?